 Our revenues from maintenance and support are derived from annual maintenance contracts providing for unspecified upgrades for new versions and enhancements on a when-and-if-available basis for an annual fee.
-The right for an unspecified upgrade for new versions and enhancements on a whenand-if-available basis do not specify the features, functionality and release date of future product enhancements for the customer to know what will be made available and the general timeframe in which it will be delivered.
+The right for an unspecified upgrade for new versions and enhancements on a when-and-if-available basis do not specify the features, functionality and release date of future product enhancements for the customer to know what will be made available and the general timeframe in which it will be delivered.
+We consider the maintenance performance obligation as a distinct performance obligation that is satisfied over time and recognized on a straight-line basis over the contractual period.